-Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their morphological and phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
-Control methods will stress integrated pest management.
-CSU
+Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
+Control methods will stress the relationships with predators and integrated pest management.
+The course will include study material for the Qualified Applicator Certificate and License.

-130A PLANT PEST CONTROL FOR APPRENTICES
+130A PLANT PEST CONTROL FOR APPRENTICES 3 UNITS

 This course is part of a state approved apprenticeship and is open to students accepted into the apprenticeship program.
-Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their morphological and phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
-Control methods will stress integrated pest management.
+Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
+Control methods will stress the relationships with predators and integrated pest management.
+The course will include study material for the Qualified Applicator Certificate and License.